-This final point is a real game-changer for the crypto market.
+That second difference is a real game-changer for the crypto market.
 Blockchains, as complicated and revolutionary as they are, have a tough time communicating with each other.
 Polkadot makes interoperability a lot more manageable.
 It also manages to connect “public” chains like Bitcoin with “private” chains that business consortiums use to process transactions.

-Before diving into the details, here’s a brief primer on all things a blockchain can do.
 Blockchains are, at their core, decentralized payments networks.
 Instead of relying on a central bank to mint currencies and a vast network of bankers to validate transactions, blockchains strive for complete decentralization.